 AKO Foundation support since 2017

 OnSide provides modern, world class, custom-built youth centres (‘Youth Zones’) for young people aged 8–19 (up to 25 for those with additional needs).
 Located in disadvantaged neighbourhoods, the Youth Zones offer a wide range of sport, art and enterprise activities, giving young people somewhere to go, something to do and someone to talk to.
-An independent study found that anti-social behaviour drops by between 30% and 77% around a Youth Zone.
+An independent study found that anti-social behaviour decreases by between 30% and 77% in areas surrounding a Youth Zone.

 AKO Foundation